mongodb-developer/get-started-readme/README.md

 #### 2. How can I connect the example code to MongoDB running on my machine ?

 You can connect to a local `mongod` from the `get-started` Docker container by setting `MONGODB_URI` to `mongodb://host.docker.internal:27017/`.
 Please note that connecting to a replica-set members locally may require changes to the host DNS.

+## Disclaimer

+This software is not supported by `MongoDB, Inc. <https://www.mongodb.com>`__ under any of their commercial support subscriptions or otherwise.
+Any usage is at your own risk.